 Step 6: At the new safe distance use counter conditioning again.

 Step 7: Repeat steps 1-5 until you are side by side with the other dog.

 Step 8: Now repeat steps 1-6 with a different dog.

-Be patient, each step can take from several days to weeks.
-But if you are consistent you will see good results.
+Be patient, each step can take from several weeks to months, to even years.
+An important concept to understand is that a reactive dog will always be a reactive dog.
+So, if you see a lot of progress with systematic desensitization, don't let your guard down, your dog may one day react again if conditions are right.
+Don't give up though, be consistent and you will see good results.
 Try using clicker training as well, this small noise maker device makes signals more obvious to your pet.

 Working with fearful dogs can be very unpredictable, so always make sure everyone involved is safe at all times.
 Find a professional in your area to help you along, seeing them in action will teach you a lot!